yoctoproject/poky/documentation/ref-manual/variables.rst

       The default value is set to "1" by the :ref:`ref-classes-kernel-fitimage` class, which corresponds to 32 bit addresses.

-      For platforms who need to set 64 bit addresses in :term:`UBOOT_LOADADDRESS` and :term:`UBOOT_ENTRYPOINT`, you need to
+      For platforms that need to set 64 bit addresses, for example in :term:`UBOOT_LOADADDRESS` and :term:`UBOOT_ENTRYPOINT`, you need to
       set this value to "2", as two 32 bit values (cells) will be needed to represent such addresses.